generiekzaakafhandelcomponent/Basisprocessen/README.md

 [![en](https://img.shields.io/badge/lang-en-red.svg)](https://github.com/generiekzaakafhandelcomponent/Basisprocessen/blob/feature/generieke-zaak/README.md)

-Process blueprints (or basisprocessen in Dutch) are a collection of files, that form a starting point to kickstart an implementation.
-These often consist of one or more BPMNs, a document definition, forms, as well as less common things such as custom front-end and back-end code.
+Process blueprints are a collection of files, that either form a starting point to speed up development for an implementation.
+There are two kinds of blueprints.
+Process blueprints that directly add value (e.g. a blueprint for City Pass applications), and process blueprints that are a part of the bigger picture (e.g. a process on handling change requests for a case).
+These can consist of one or more BPMNs, a document definition, forms, as well as less common things such as custom front-end and back-end code.

 ## How to import a process blueprint